dmwit/bokrifulse/README.md

     dragons = cool

-is a valid key-value file that associates the key "dragons" with the list of values [cool]; both the first line and the blank line following it count as comments and are ignored.
+is a valid key-value file that associates the key `dragons` with the list of values [`cool`]; both the first line and the blank line following it count as comments and are ignored.
 Some values have to be in a specific format.
 A precise description of the syntax and special value formats follows.

 Files are read in the latin-1 encoding because this is a lua script and I am lazy.
 A *whitespace character* is a tab, newline, vertical line feed, form feed, carriage return, or space (bytes 9, 10, 11, 12, 13, and 32). *Whitespace* is any sequence of whitespace characters (including the empty sequence).
 A *line break* is a newline, vertical line feed, form feed, or carriage return.

 A *key* is any sequence of characters other than `=` or line breaks which does not start with `#` or a whitespace character and does not end with a whitespace character.
 A *value* is any sequence of characters other than line breaks which does not start or end with a whitespace character.

 In this documentation, we use square brackets to enclose lists, and commas to separate values in the list.
-(There are no situations in this documentation where we need to describe a value which has a comma in it, so this syntax is unambiguous.)
+We use `monospace` for literal values and **bold** for metavariables standing in for a value; for example, [`foo`, **bar**] describes a list with two values in it, whose first value is exactly the string containing the characters `f`, `o`, and `o`, and whose second value can be referred to in surrounding text by the name **bar** but whose value we have not yet specified precisely.

 The denotation of a key-value file is a total mapping from keys to lists of values.
 Each line of the file is expected to be in one of three formats: